 \end{proof}

-This proposition will be used in the next step to prove the existence of a display of a monad on $\tilde{\mathbb{P}}\times S$ associated to every family of framed torsion-free sheaves on $\tilde{\mathbb{P}}$.
+This proposition will be used in the next step to prove the existence of a display of a monad on $\tilde{\mathbb{P}}\times S$ associated to a family of framed torsion-free sheaves on $\tilde{\mathbb{P}}$.
 Consider the following extensions:

 where $\mathcal{U}=\oplus_{i=0}^{n}\mathcal{O}(-1,E_{i})\boxtimes\mathcal{U}_{i}$, with

 and $\mathcal{V}=\oplus_{i=0}^{n}\mathcal{O}(1,-E_{i})\boxtimes\mathcal{V}_{i}$ with